 IW has not reached MMI and TT termination is not appropriate.

 submits a MEDCO-14/equivalent form and indicates the IW has reached MMI, the

-effective date of the termination is the date of the last examination,
+effective date of the termination is the date of the last examination, unless

 an effective date is not given.

-treating physician indicates on the MEDCO-14/equivalent form that the IW has
+treating provider indicates on the MEDCO-14/equivalent form that the IW has

 reached MMI on 10/1/2009.